benjisho/benjisho-DevOps-Essentials/exercises/gitlab-ci-cd.md

 Before starting this exercise, ensure that you have the following:

 - A Vultr environment set up to install GitLab.
-## Step 1: Install GitLab on your Vultr environment
+## Step 1: Setup/Install GitLab on your Vultr environment

 1. Follow the official GitLab installation documentation: